-I can’t really think of many squares on the Heritage List, and this one is indeed quite extraordinary.
+I can’t really think of many squares on the Heritage List, and La Grand-Place in Brussels is indeed quite extraordinary.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.

-UNESCO’s World Heritage Centre’s short description of site no. 857:
+UNESCO’s World Heritage Centre’s description of site no. 857:

 I was in 1990 on an InterRail passing through Belgium and Brussels and spent a night here.
 In 2017 I returned and the square looked the same.
 It is so beautiful that I can’t find the proper words to describe my impressions then and now.
 Below are a few images taken during my latest visit.